aasisrijal/Patient-Profile-Management/README.md

 ### `npm run dev`

-Runs the server in the development mode at 5000 prot.\
+Runs the server in the development mode at 5000 port.

 To run frontend: